elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 ### Tolerations Installation

 **Agent Policies:**
-For this installation, users need to configure the same agent policies as described in previous scenario.
+For this installation, users need to configure the same agent policies as described in first scenario (aka hostnetwork configuration).
+Daemonset resources will incldue the leader ksm and apiserver.

 **Manifest Installation:**